KyhleOhlinger/ohlinger.co/_walkthroughs/2021-02-07-htb_doctor.markdown

 ```

+At this point, I assumed that it was either a XML entity encoding flaw or server side template injection (SSTI).
+In order to test the theory, I decided to start with a simple multiplication formula within the header and body fields of the messaging board:

 <p class="imgMiddle">
 <img src="/assets/img/ChallengeVMs/Doctor/img6.png"  style="width: 75%" />
 </p>

-At this point, I assumed that it was either a XML entity encoding flaw or server side template injection (SSTI).
-In order to test the theory, I decided to start with a simple multiplication formula within the header and body fields of the messaging board:
+After submitting the formula, I went back to the `/archive` page and viewed the source code which revealed the following:

 <p class="imgMiddle">
 <img src="/assets/img/ChallengeVMs/Doctor/img7.png"  style="width: 70%" />